LRParser/pubchem-sklearn/capstone_project_jh.md

 ### Project Overview

-Computational chemistry is the study of chemical reactions using computer methods.
-This project focuses on applications of machine learning algorithms, in particular deep learning algorithms, to problems in computational chemistry.
+Computational chemistry is the study of chemical structures and reactions using computer methods.
+This project focuses on applications of machine learning algorithms, in particular deep learning algorithms, to the problem of 'virtual drug screening' in computational chemistry.
+This is the challenge of developing an algorithm that will give useful predictions as to which small molecule may interact meaningfully with a biological target relevant to human medicine.

 Bioassays produce much of the data used by computational chemists; they are a form of high-throughput experiment in which many small molecule compounds are tested against a target biological system to determine which of them exhibits ‘bioactivity’ in that system.
 The definition of ‘bioactivity’ may vary from assay to assay but often means increased or decreased expression of a particular gene or protein.